-• A (finite) number of cells, a finite number of cell types.
+• A finite number of cells (and cell types).

-- A (finite) number of cells, a finite number of cell types. - The cells will be patched together according to the input-output rules sketched above.
+- A finite number of cells (and cell types). - The cells will be patched together according to the input-output rules sketched above.
 If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry).

-- A (finite) number of cells, a finite number of cell types. - The cells will be patched together according to the input-output rules sketched above.
-If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry). - No inputs will be left unfilled.
+- A finite number of cells (and cell types).

+- The cells will be patched together according to the input-output rules sketched above.
+If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry).

+- No inputs will be left unfilled.

-- A (finite) number of cells, a finite number of cell types. - The cells will be patched together according to the input-output rules sketched above.
+- A finite number of cells (and cell types). - The cells will be patched together according to the input-output rules sketched above.
 If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry). - No inputs will be left unfilled. - There are no restrictions on the number of outputs from a cell of given type.

-- A (finite) number of cells, a finite number of cell types. - The cells will be patched together according to the input-output rules sketched above.
-If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry). - No inputs will be left unfilled. - There are no restrictions on the number of outputs from a cell of given type. - Evolution of cells governed by ODEs.
+- A finite number of cells (and cell types). - The cells will be patched together according to the input-output rules sketched above.
+If a cell has multiple inputs of a particular type it is immaterial which input the patchcord is plugged into (⇒ local symmetry). - No inputs will be left unfilled. - There are no restrictions on the number of outputs from a cell of given type. - Evolution of cells governed by (say) ODEs in particular, evolution is uniquely determined by initial state.